TheJonny/transition-matrix/README.md

 ## Migration tool for matrix servers

 At the moment, this is unfinished, experimental software for breaking my personal server.
 But in the long run, (contributing to) a universal matrix server

 Sorry, but following the convention we have to use math names to protest against search engine optimisation.

 ### Approach
 I want to migrate from `synapse` to `conduit`.

+- get rid of v1/v2 rooms (I don't think we use any on this server)

 - Dump all users
   - enumerate by `/_synapse/admin` API and get login tokens for them